-- 1 1/2 tablespoons coarse sugar crystals
+- 1 1/2 tbsp coarse sugar crystals

 - 1 quart whipping cream

-Preheat oven to 350° F. Dissolve the yeast in 1/4 cup of warm water.
+Dissolve the yeast in 1/4 cup of warm water.

-Coat a bowl with vegetable oil and add the dough, rotating to coat with the oil.
-Cover with a towel, and place in a warm spot to double in size, about 2 hours.
+Coat a bowl with vegetable oil and add the dough, rotating and turning to coat with the oil.
+Cover with a towel, and place in a warm spot out of drafts to double in size, about 2 hours.

-Shape the dough into a large ring, pinching the ends to seal.
-Place on a lightly greased cookie sheet.
-Decorate with candied fruit slices, pushing them slightly into the dough.
+Preheat oven to 350° F. Decorate the ring with candied fruit slices or candied cherries if desired, pushing them slightly into the dough.
 Let the ring rise in a warm spot about 1 hour, or until double in size.
 Mix a teaspoon of water with the beaten egg and brush the surface of the dough, sprinkle with the coarse sugar, and bake in a 350° F oven 35-40 minutes, or until a deep golden brown.
 Cool on a rack.

-Whip the cream and sugar until thick and fluffy.
+Whip the cream and remaining sugar until thick and fluffy.
 Cut the roscón in half horizontally, spread the whipped cream on the bottom half, then place the other half on top.

 Serve with a thick cup of Spanish hot chocolate!